Rafido/medisearch/README.md

-# MediSearch - UAE Pharmaceutical Database
+# MedSearch - UAE Pharmaceutical Database

 A comprehensive React + TypeScript application for browsing, searching, and generating reports from the UAE pharmaceutical database.